ShaikhBorhanUddin/Pneumonia-Detection-Project/README.md

 ## 🧾 Requirements

 `Python 3.x` `TensorFlow` `Keras` `Matplotlib` `Numpy` `Scikit-learn`

+## 🧪 Experiments

+In this project, five deep learning models were systematically evaluated on the pneumonia chest X-ray dataset to assess their performance in binary classification.
+All models were trained for 30 epochs using the ImageDataGenerator for real-time data augmentation and mixed precision training to optimize GPU usage and accelerate computation.
+The ConvNeXtBase model, comprising 88.6 million parameters, was trained using the Adam optimizer with a learning rate of 0.001, a batch size of 256, and a dense layer of 1204 units.
+DenseNet121, with 7.5 million parameters, utilized the same optimizer and learning rate but with a larger batch size of 512 and a 512-unit dense layer.
+ResNet50V2 and ResNet101V2 models shared the same hyperparameters—learning rate of 0.0001, batch size of 512, and 512-unit dense layer—but differed in complexity, with 24.5 million and 43.5 million parameters respectively.
+VGG16, consisting of 15.2 million parameters, was also trained with a batch size of 512 and a learning rate of 0.001.
+All models employed categorical cross-entropy as the loss function and incorporated class weighting to mitigate the impact of dataset imbalance, ensuring more robust learning across both classes.
+Each experiment was conducted on an NVIDIA A100 GPU with 40GB memory, using input images resized to 224×224 pixels; although this facilitated efficient model training, the relatively low resolution of the inputs meant some loss of diagnostic detail was inevitable.

 ## 📊 Model Performance Comparison

 | Model          | Accuracy | F1 Score | Loss   | Precision | Recall  |